mfdeveloper/UnityPatterns/Packages/com.mfdeveloper.unitypatterns/README.md

 ### Main use cases

 - Managers that should use the same instance among scripts (e.g GameManager, ScoreManager, InputManager...)

 - When you need use any component that depends of a Game object in the scene (e.g access `AudioSource` inside of an singleton)

+- When you need a Singleton with Unity messages like `Start()`, and/or access some objects that are only available after the game starts
+  > (e.g Audio Middlewares, Third Party packages/libraries...)

 > Consider use a [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) instead